How has the local marketing equation changed? Who killed old-school marketing?

 Whatever the size of your local company, how do you take advantage of the mobile marketing explosion to get to the head of the pack?
 And stay there.

-First of all, offer something on your website … a buzz piece we call it … as a free download to prospective customers.
+First of all, offer something on your website … a buzz piece I call it … as a free download to prospective customers.
 A white paper, a free report, or a newsletter subscription.
 Information they think is valuable.
 About what you offer … your product or service.

 Offer your buzz piece on your regular website or on what we call a “lead generation” site.
 In exchange for this report, readers will give you their names and email addresses.
 So you can continue to inform them about what you do.
 And why you’re the expert at what you do.